Respect and experience for all

 Annoucements

-Belt ceremony for all on April 14
+Belt ceremony on Monday, April 20

 Karaté Candiac